mui/material-ui/docs/data/joy/components/toggle-button-group/toggle-button-group.md

 ### ARIA

-- ToggleButtonGroup has `role="group"`.
-You should provide an accessible label with `aria-label="label"`, `aria-labelledby="id"` or `<label>`.
+- The Toggle Button Group component has `role="group"`.
+Make sure to provide an accessible label with `aria-label="label"`, `aria-labelledby="id"` or `<label>`.
-- For the toggle button, sets `aria-pressed="<bool>"` according to the button state.
-You should label an icon button with `aria-label`.
+- For the toggle button, set `aria-pressed="<bool>"` according to the button state.
+Make sure to label an icon button with `aria-label`.

 ### Keyboard

-At present, toggle buttons are in DOM order.
-Navigate between them with the tab key.
-The button behavior follows standard keyboard semantics.
+Buttons within a Toggle Button Group component are in the same order as in the DOM.
+Use the tab key to navigate them.